-Abrasion impacts from traps may occur during deployment, positioning (via dragging), tidal/current movement and swell, and recovery (via hauling).
+Abrasion impacts from traps may occur during deployment, positioning (via dragging), tidal or current movement and swell, and recovery (via hauling).
 Direct abrasive contact may occur from the trap itself; the end weight and anchors and indirect impacts may occur from scour, or the rubbing effects caused by the associated trap ropes (Hartnoll, 1998; Eno et al., 2001; Hall et al., 2008; Rees, 2018).
+It should be noted that experimental studies on the impacts of traps may not necessarily replicate actual fishing practices as dragging of gear is generally avoided by fishers to prevent snagging and damaging the gear.

-Commercial experiments conducted by Gall et al. (2020) found that rope movement once traps were deployed and left to soak in situ was observed for 51% of gear deployments, though in many of these instances (46 %) this movement was described as minimal, with no scour.
-Gall et al. (2020) also found that total possible seabed contact area (total distance travelled x area of base of trap) was $6.20 \text{ m}^2 \pm 0.61$, and the length of the seabed contact area (distance where trap contacted seabed x area of base of trap) was $3.04 \text{ m}^2 \pm 0.24$ (49.07 % of the total possible contact area).
+Commercial experiments conducted by Gall et al. (2020) found that rope movement once traps were deployed and left to soak in situ was observed for 51 % of gear deployments, though in many of these instances (46 %) this movement was described as minimal, with no scour.
+Gall et al. (2020) also found that the total possible seabed contact area (total distance travelled x area of base of trap) was $6.20 \text{ m}^2 \pm 0.61$, and the length of the seabed contact area (distance where trap contacted seabed x area of base of trap) was $3.04 \text{ m}^2 \pm 0.24$ (49.07 % of the total possible contact area) during hauling.
 These results will change depending on the type of trap used, the site, and the target fishery, hence the need for site level assessments.
 This is discussed further in Section 7.4.
 In this study, one string of inkwell traps and one string of parlour traps were deployed over rocky reef habitats with four traps per string (Gall et al., 2020).
 The abrasion pressure is unlikely to impact the rocky substrate itself, being more likely to impact the taxa associated with the rocky reef habitats.